microsoft/generative-ai-for-beginners/02-exploring-and-comparing-different-llms/README.md

 ## 🚀 Challenge

-Read up more on how you can [use RAG](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) for your business.
+Read up more on how you can [use RAG](https://learn.microsoft.com/azure/search/retrieval-augmented-generation-overview) for your business.

-## Great Work, Continue Your Learning!
+## Great Work, Continue Your Learning

 Want to learn more about different Generative AI concepts?
-Go to the [contiuned learning page](../13-continued-learning/README.md) to find other great resources on this topic.
+Go to the [continued learning page](../13-continued-learning/README.md) to find other great resources on this topic.

 Head over to the Lesson 3 where we will look at how to [build with Generative AI Responsibly](/03-using-generative-ai-responsibly/README.MD)!